CNA Classes In Connecticut

 CNA’s or Certified Nursing Assistants work together with other healthcare professionals such as physicians and registered nurses.
 Most of the time, they have flexible working hours and several options where they can work like nursing homes, private clinics, hospitals, as well as long-term care facilities.

 The state of Connecticut accounts for 2% of overall employment of CNAs in the US.
 The growing elderly population makes Certified Nursing Assistants (CNAs) a popular career choice, with strong chances of employment and a stable income in the rapidly growing health care industry.

-CNA training courses are offered by many high schools, vocational and technical schools, community colleges, adult education program centers, nursing homes, hospitals and rehabilitation centers, as well as in one of the chapters of the American Red Cross CNA programs.
-Additional there are facilities that offer classes at night or online to accommodate those with busy lifestyles.
+CNA training courses are offered by many high schools, vocational and technical schools, community colleges, adult education program centers, nursing homes, hospitals, and rehabilitation centers, as well as in one of the chapters of the American Red Cross CNA programs.
+Additional there are facilities that offer classes at night or online to accommodate those individuals with busy lifestyles.